-Evening Primrose Oil contains a high concentration of a fatty acid called GLA and it is this fatty acid that is largely responsible for the remarkable healing properties of the plant.
-In fact, Evening Primrose contains one of the highest concentrations known of this important substance and only a few other plants contain it at all.
-This makes Evening Primrose an important medicinal herb, and as studies continue, the list of benefits will likely become much longer.
+Evening primrose oil contains a high concentration of a fatty acid called GLA and it is this fatty acid that is largely responsible for the remarkable healing properties of the plant.
+In fact, evening primrose contains one of the highest concentrations known of this important substance and only a few other plants contain it at all.
+This makes it an important medicinal herb, and as studies continue, the list of benefits will likely become much longer.
 The gamma-linoleic acid, linoleic acid and other nutrients in this oil are essential for cell structure and improve the elasticity of the skin.
 These fatty acids also help to regulate hormones and improve nerve function aiding problems ranging from PMS to migraine headaches.
 The hormone balancing effect contributes to healthy breast tissue.

 Specifically, evening primrose oil may help to:

 Relieve the discomforts of PMS, menopause, menstruation, endometriosis and fibrocystic breasts

 By interfering with the production of inflammatory prostaglandins released during menstruation, the GLA in evening primrose oil can help to lessen menstrual cramps.
 It may also minimise premenstrual breast tenderness, irritable bowel flare-ups, and carbohydrate cravings, and help to control endometriosis-associated inflammation.
 Many PMS sufferers are found to have unusually low levels of GLA in their systems, which is why supplements might help so much.
 In women with fibrocystic breasts, the oil's essential fatty acids can minimise breast inflammation and promote the absorption of iodine; a mineral that can be present in abnormally low levels in women with this condition.
 In menopause, it is widely reported that evening primrose oil reduces hot flushes and increases feelings of well being.

 Ease the joint pain and swelling of rheumatoid arthritis